 By Terry Trucco

 At a glance: Aloft Harlem looks so contemporary, so much like other links in the style-on-the-cheap Aloft chain, that it’s easy to forget it’s historic.
-This skinny 124-room high-rise is Harlem’s first new hotel since the white brick Hotel Theresa opened in 1913 (and closed in 1967, despite a guest list that included Malcolm X, Louis Armstrong, Josephine Baker and Fidel Castro).
+Opened in 2010, this skinny, red brick 124-room high-rise became Harlem’s first new hotel since the white brick Hotel Theresa opened in 1913 (and closed in 1967, despite a guest list that included Malcolm X, Louis Armstrong, Josephine Baker and Fidel Castro).

-Opened December 2010, Aloft settled comfortably into the neighborhood.
+Aloft settled comfortably into the neighborhood.
 You see a mix of guests and locals in the lobby bar and lounge.
-And paintings by local artists command a lobby wall.
+And changing shows of artworks by local artists command a lobby wall.

 The one-size-fits-all David Rockwell design for the chain – upbeat colors, clean lines, exposed duct work, skylights – works especially well at this outpost.
-Even the chain’s signature courtyard fireplace, impossible to replicate given the building’s layout, translates nicely into a virtual flatscreen image on a wall of the lounge.
+Even the chain’s signature courtyard fireplace, impossible to replicate given the building’s layout, translates nicely into flatscreen of virtual fiery hued images on a wall of the lounge.

 Cool detail: You can get into your room using your iPhone, Android or Apple Watch instead of a key if you’re a Starwood Preferred member.

 Rooms: You’d be hard-pressed to know you’re in New York unless you look out a window – easy to do because windows are big.
 (One room I visited stared smack into the rooms of the condo next door, very Rear Window.)
 But while uniform and relatively frill-free, rooms are roomy – big for the bucks – with smart, space-enhancing built-ins (a wood ledge embraces a wall, serving as a desk, dressing table and surface for stacking, or stashing, bags, books and laptops).